 AM radio led to the broadcast of radio stations that early gap transmitters couldn’t support.

 Since then, radio has been transforming and evolving at a consistent pace.
 Today, radio isn’t just a method of driving communications between people.

 It’s also a way for larger organizations to communicate one-way with their followers, to deliver consistent information and entertainment.
 People aren’t necessarily limited to local radio stations anymore either.

 Satellite technology and digital streaming mean that people can listen to international stations with no hassle.

 Revolution radio: How radio changed the world

 No-one could have predicted that the first radio invented would lead to the technology we have today.
 Now, radio is so much more than we could ever have imagined.
-Broadcasting is no longer Morse code transmitted by Hertzian waves.
+Radio broadcasting is no longer Morse code transmitted by Hertzian waves.

 Traditional radio strategies have been replaced by more effective and sustainable solutions for communication and entertainment.

 Radio stations seem to always be accessible – even when your phone and satellite connections falter.
 As such, the technology has become a reliable staple in both homes and vehicles.
 Most people today couldn’t imagine driving around without access to the radio.

 In addition to music, modern stations are also taking advantage of podcast popularity.
 Many of today’s stations feature talk shows, game shows, and interviews.